developer-onizuka/BigTable/README.md

 If you're using column qualifiers to store data, give column qualifiers short but meaningful names.
 This approach lets you reduce the amount of data that is transferred for each request.

+# 3. Adding new cells for new events

 <br><br>

 ![cloumnQualifiers.png](https://github.com/developer-onizuka/BigTable/blob/main/columnQualifiers.png)